pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

         pywbemcli -n myconn class associators CIM_Foo -n interop

     Options:
-      -a, --assoc-class CLASSNAME     Filter the result set by association class name.
+      --ac, --assoc-class CLASSNAME   Filter the result set by association class name.
 Subclasses of the specified class also match.
-      -C, --result-class CLASSNAME    Filter the result set by result class name.
+      --rc, --result-class CLASSNAME  Filter the result set by result class name.
                                       Subclasses of the specified class also
                                       match.
       -r, --role PROPERTYNAME         Filter the result set by source end role name.
+      --rr, --result-role PROPERTYNAME
-      -R, --result-role PROPERTYNAME  Filter the result set by far end role name.
+                                      Filter the result set by far end role name.
-      --no-qualifiers                 Do not include qualifiers in the returned class(es).
+      --nq, --no-qualifiers           Do not include qualifiers in the returned class(es).
 Default: Include qualifiers.
-      -c, --include-classorigin       Include class origin information in the returned class(es).
+      --ico, --include-classorigin    Include class origin information in the returned class(es).
 Default: Do not include
                                       class origin information.
-      -p, --propertylist PROPERTYLIST
+      --pl, --propertylist PROPERTYLIST
                                       Filter the properties included in the
                                       returned object(s).
 Multiple properties may
                                       be specified with either a comma-separated